dm999/powerslideremake/readme.md

 ### Goal ###

-"Powerslide rebuild" is the project which tries to rebuild main features of video game [Powerslide](https://en.wikipedia.org/wiki/Powerslide_(video_game)) such as arcade racing in non limited 3D environment.
+"Powerslide rebuild" is a project aimed to rebuild main features of video game [Powerslide](https://en.wikipedia.org/wiki/Powerslide_(video_game)) - arcade racing in non limited 3D environment and multiplayer gaming.

 ### Build ###
 To build the project you need: